15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Tip: Mustard greens are high in antioxidants and vitamins A and K.

-Green onions are easy to grow and regrow from kitchen scraps.
+Green onions are easy to grow and regrow from kitchen scraps, making them perfect for urban gardening.
 They mature in around 30 days and can be grown in either soil or water.

 Super easy to grow in most areas.